Experience the Most Intelligent DISC Profile

 Communication of an S style personality

-S personality types tend to speak calmly and warm-heartedly.
+DISC Assessment S personality types tend to speak calmly and warm-heartedly.
 They have a reserved communication style.
 They are great instructors but prefer to listen more than they talk.
 S styles tend to be the ones not speaking in a group situation, as they are more comfortable in one-on-one communication.
-They like to create trust and rapport during interactions and are happy talking about topics that they have mastered.
+Steadiness personality types like to create trust and rapport during interactions and are happy talking about topics that they have mastered.

 S styles usually ask 'how' questions like: